 A Teacup Chihuahua is the world’s smallest dog breed.
 As an adult, a Teacup Chi may only weigh 5 pounds, less than a standard size Chihuahua.
 The typical, standard-size Chihuahua may live as long as 12 to 20 years.
 However, due to the health problems associated with the Teacup Chi, their lifespan is much shorter.
 A Teacup Chihuahua may be on the edge of a healthy weight, but that’s not common since they’re bred to be as small as possible.
+However, if you’re looking for a tiny dog, the Teacup Chihuahua might just be the best dog breed for you.

 What’s A Teacup Chihuahua?